How To Host A Christmas Cookie Exchange

 Decide on the Christmas Cookie Exchange Rules

 - Decide how many cookies each person should bring.
 1/2 to 1 dozen cookies per confirmed guest is a good number of cookies for the guests to be able to pick and choose from when it is time to go.
 For example, if 6 people have confirmed then each guest will need to bring 6 dozen cookies of each recipe they are making.
-Or 3 dozen of each cookie exchange recipe so each quest will leave with 1/2 or 1 whole dozen of each type of cookie recipe.
+Or 3 dozen of each cookie exchange recipe so each guest will leave with 1/2 or 1 whole dozen of each type of cookie recipe.

 - Not everyone will like the same kinds of cookies and not everyone will take the same amount of cookies home with them.